Skip to content

 On January 14, 2026, the Enforcement Division submitted its Hearing Brief and accompanying materials to the Respondent and all Commissioners.
 Respondent did not submit a Response Brief or provide a witness list or list of exhibits.
 In its Hearing Brief, the Enforcement Division presented nineteen counts of violations of the SF C&GC Code and the California Government Code (“Cal.
 Gov’t Code”), as follows:

-COUNT ONE: Respondent violated SF C&GC Code § 3.218 and the SFMTA’s Statement of Incompatible Activities § IV(A) by using City resources to attend hundreds of webinars unrelated to his employment.
+COUNT ONE: Respondent violated SF C&GC Code § 3.218 and the SFMTA’s SIA § IV (A) by using City resources to attend hundreds of webinars unrelated to his employment during work hours.

-COUNT FOUR: Respondent violated SF C&GC Code § 3.218 and the SFMTA’s Statement of Incompatible Activities § IV(C) by holding himself out as a representative of his department without authorization.
+COUNT FOUR: Respondent violated SF C&GC Code §3.218 and SFMTA SIA §IV(C)(3) by holding himself out as representative of his department without the authority to do so when he registered for 10 events under the title of IT Manager.

 Pursuant to the Commission’s decision at its December 12, 2025 meeting, the Commission will preside over the hearing as a full body.
 The Commission also adopted the Enforcement Division’s recommendation that the Director of Enforcement submit a proposed Order for consideration by the presiding Commissioners.
 The Enforcement Division will submit the proposed Order at the commencement of the Hearing on the Merits.